 Writing about this work, Mann has said, “Although scientific revolutions in how we see the world do occur, the bulk of our scientific understanding comes from the cumulative impact of numerous incremental studies that together paint an increasingly coherent picture of how nature works.”

-The 2022 Stroud Award for Freshwater Excellence will be presented to Mann at the Water’s Edge gala on November 3, 2022.
+The 2022 Stroud Award for Freshwater Excellence was presented to Mann at the Water’s Edge gala on November 3, 2022.

 About Michael E. Mann, Ph.D.